There's truly nothing more disappointing than an automated, robotic, lifeless email from a company.

-Similar to an angry customer,, a complaining customer is not exactly a ray of sunshine on your workday.
-They can be almost worse, it seems, than an angry customer.
+Similar to an angry customer, a complaining customer is not exactly a ray of sunshine on your workday.
+Sometimes they can be almost worse than an angry customer.

 Anger can often be displaced or without reason, whereas a complaint is typically well-crafted and based on truth.
-Incidentally, there is often a greater opportunity of turning a complaining customer into a satisfied one.
+Incidentally, there's usually a more significant opportunity of turning a complaining customer into a satisfied one.

-Just as they have probably put a good amount of time into writing their email, you, too, should do the same.
-It's important to remain eloquent and polite, even if the complaint frustrates you.
+Just as they have probably put a reasonable amount of time into writing their email, you, too, should do the same.
+It's essential to remain eloquent and polite, even if the complaint frustrates you.

-I am so sorry to hear that you were put on hold with a customer support rep for over twenty minutes.
+I am so sorry to hear that [provide a summary of their bad experience].
 That should never have happened, and I completely understand how frustrating this must be for you.
-I will relay this message to the appropriate rep.
+I will relay this message to the appropriate department.

-We are prioritizing the malfunction you are facing in your software.
+We are prioritizing resolving [the issue they faced with your product, company, or service].
 Our team is jumping on that problem right away, and I will let you know as soon as it's fixed.

 I appreciate you letting me know about your negative experience.
-We strive to ensure every customer is satisfied with our business, and I apologize for any way in which we may have inconvenienced you.
+We strive to ensure every customer is satisfied with our business, and I apologize for any way we may have inconvenienced you.

 Let me know if you have any more questions, comments, or concerns.

-When a customer reaches out to you for customer service help, that shouldn't be the beginning and end of your interaction.
+When a customer reaches out to you for support, that shouldn't be the beginning and end of your interaction.
 A customer might not be expecting a follow-up, but that's what will make them appreciate it even more.

-Plus it also indicates that your company is dedicated to not merely sales, but also fostering positive customer relationships.
+Plus, it also indicates your company is dedicated to fostering positive customer relationships, not just sales.

-I hope you're enjoying your brand-new product.
-I remember that you were torn between two versions, but I firmly believe you went with the perfect choice for you.
+I hope you're enjoying your brand new product.
+I remember you were torn between two versions, but I firmly believe you went with the perfect choice for you.